encoredev/encore/docs/other/vs-heroku.md

 - Automatic least privilege IAM
 - Preview Environments per Pull Request
 - Cost Analytics Dashboard
-- Encore Terraform provider for extending Encore with infrastructure that is not currently part of Encore's Infrastructure SDK
+- Encore Terraform provider for extending Encore with infrastructure that is not currently part of Encore's Backend SDK